subarumuroi/Yarrowia_media_optimizer/README.md

 Uses results from a Growth Profiler.

-Thet tests were primarily for understanding growth profile data from different experimental setups including pipelining with Julia code and Julia generated outputs
+Thet tests were primarily for understanding growth profile data from different experimental setups including pipelining with Julia code and Julia generated inputs and outputs